Utkarsh060903/Utkarsh060903/README.md

 ### 🧑‍💼 Internship Experience

-- **Whatbytes**: During my internship at Whatbytes, I developed scalable UI components for the Greenmile app, a Shopify-based solution for U.S. manufacturers.
-I worked on responsive design, API integrations, and dynamic pricing using Shopify’s Liquid objects, improving data connectivity and user experience.
+- **Whatbytes**: I developed a responsive UI for the Greenmile app, a Shopify Remix-based platform for U.S. manufacturers, adhering closely to Figma designs.
+I integrated APIs to connect manufacturer stores to Greenmile and implemented dynamic pricing using Shopify Liquid, enhancing functionality and user experience.
+At LoginRadius, I revamped the UI by incorporating advanced animations and SVGs, leading to increased traffic and improved customer satisfaction.
+Additionally, I contributed to the ReportGen project by managing user authorization, creating a responsive UI, and integrating APIs to generate reports from Excel data.
+These experiences reflect my expertise in UI development, API integration, and dynamic pricing across various platforms.

 - **Rhyno EV**: At Rhyno EV, I built a smooth and dynamic frontend using React.js and GSAP, designing an admin panel to manage pre-book registrations and implementing responsive, interactive elements for an electric vehicle comparison page.